A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Introduction

-More recently, deep learning (DL) has demonstrated its more powerful capability of analysing heart sounds than classic machine learning~\cite{ren2018heartsound}.
-DL models are usually fed with either raw audio signals or time-frequency representations extracted from heart sounds as the inputs~\cite{chowdhury2020time,xiao2020heart}, therefore improving the efficiency by skipping selecting hand-crafted acoustic features.
-More complex model structures in deep learning models also enhance the models' capability of learning abstract representations from large-scale datasets.
+More recently, deep learning (DL) has demonstrated its higher capability in analysing heart sounds than classic ML~\cite{ren2018heartsound}.
+DL models typically accept raw audio signals or time-frequency representations as the inputs~\cite{chowdhury2020time,xiao2020heart}, thereby improving the efficiency by skipping the need for selecting hand-crafted acoustic features.
+Complex structures of DL models also enhance their ability to learn abstract representations from large-scale datasets.